READY STEADY GO!

 PHOTO CREDITS & LINKS

 All images & original text scanned by Sweet Jane from the following publications, Rave and Hit Parade, issue No.10, November 1964, Ready Steady Go! book published by TV Publications Ltd. 1965 and From A to Biba by Barbara Hulanicki (1983).
-Rave photographs by P. L. James, illustrations by Barbara Hulanicki.
-Further information about Woollands 21 Shop can be found in one of my previous posts here, and finally Generation X are in love with Cathy McGowan here.
+Rave photographs by P. L. James.
+All illustrations by Barbara Hulanicki.
+Further information about Woollands 21 Shop can be found in one of my previous posts here.
+And finally Generation X are in love with Cathy McGowan here.